rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

 rns.reverse('0x0000000000000000000000000000000123456789').then(console.log)
 ```

-### isSubdomainAvailable
+### `isSubdomainAvailable`
-Checks if the given label subdomain is available under the given domain tree
+Checks if the given label subdomain is available under the given domain tree.

 **Signature**
 ```javascript